Safeguarding Sanding, Coating, Painting

 • Nosebleeds, sores, or even stomach ulcers or lung cancer due to long-term exposure

-A Multi-Process Clean Air Solution
+A Multi-Process Air Quality Solution

 Duroair industrial air filtration technology, paired with a flexible clean air enclosure, can be custom-engineered for aerospace and aviation cellular workflows.
 A single retractable enclosure may include a six-stage air filtration system with two exhaust units specific to both sanding and coating/painting airborne particulates.
 This customization enables workers to simply change out the filters specific to the tasks being performed in the same enclosure.